shiftcode/sc-commons-public/packages/eslint-plugin-rules/README.md

 > 🎯 Target runtime: es2023 ([Node >= 20](https://node.green/#ES2023))

-> ⚠️ This module exports code using CommonJS

 This module holds some custom eslint plugins written in typescript.
 See [doc](https://typescript-eslint.io/custom-rules) for instructions on how to create custom plugins using `typescript-eslint`.